Remote Access vs VPN

 • Hardware limitations - As the number of remote users using a hardware-based VPN solution increases, the capacity for concurrent connections also becomes limited.
 When the existing hardware is overburdened, it may struggle to handle the additional load, resulting in performance degradation or connection failures.

-Scaling a hardware-based VPN remote access solution requires careful planning and consideration of factors like hardware capacity, cost, network infrastructure, security, and user experience.
+Scaling a hardware-based VPN remote access solution requires careful planning and consideration of factors like hardware capacity, cost, network infrastructure, security, and user experience and this is why VPNs are so different from ZTNA.

 Traditional VPNs often also have limitations due to the security protocols added to the connection setup and traffic flows.
 These protocols, while necessary for security purposes, can cause delays that negatively affect the user experience.
 As a result, users may experience slower applications, frustration, and decreased productivity.